 Tourists arriving at the island will almost always be greeted by locals who have camels for hire, and this is a wonderful way to reach the various attractions, including the monastery ruins.
 As is always the case when hiring a camel, visitors should haggle for a good rate, and make it clear to the camel owner how long they want the camel for.

-A visit to Elephantine Island is generally not included in most Egypt tours, but it is possible to book Day Tours which take you to the island as well as to a few other places such as Kitchener’s Island.
-Many Nile River cruises running between Luxor and Aswan also include a visit to some of the islands.
-However, if you want to visit Saint Simeon Monastery as part of your Egypt tour package, it’s always best to mention this when you make your reservation.
+A visit to Elephantine Island is generally not included in most Egypt tours.
+It also isn’t featured in most of our Nile cruises from Aswan to Luxor or our Nile cruises from Luxor to Aswan.
+However it is possible to book day tours which take you to the island as well as to a few other places such as Kitchener’s Island.
+If you want to visit Saint Simeon Monastery as part of your Egypt tour package, it’s always best to mention this when you make your reservation.